 In his crucial 1916 work “Democracy and Education,” Dewey argued that the education regime he envisioned would be “the process through which the needed transformation may be accomplished.”
 And so, he set about taking control of the education system.

 Having failed as a primary- and secondary-school educator, Dewey’s effort to seize control of the school system began with a leadership position in education at the Rockefeller-funded University of Chicago.
 Later, he went to Columbia University’s Teachers College.

 From his ivory-tower perch, Dewey would train up legions of teachers and disciples to unleash on an unsuspecting United States and carry forward his vision.
 It worked.
 Dewey became the founding father of America’s “progressive” public education system, and his ideology went mainstream.

 Another Dewey “achievement” while in academia was resurrecting quack methods for teaching reading that had been discredited in the 1840s under Mann in Boston.
 That incredible saga—the root cause of America’s current illiteracy crisis—will be the subject of a future piece in this series.

-In fairness to Dewey, Owen, Mann, and the lesser-known characters behind the government takeover of education, they did not have the 20th century in the rear-view mirror.
+In fairness to Dewey, Owen, Mann, and the lesser-known characters behind the government takeover of education, they didn’t have the 20th century in the rearview mirror.
 It might be said, in their defense, that they did not know the ideology of collectivism, when implemented, would lead to the untimely deaths and mass slaughter of hundreds of millions of people.
 Now, we should know better.

 Alex Newman is an award-winning international journalist, educator, author, and consultant who co-wrote the book “Crimes of the Educators: How Utopians Are Using Government Schools to Destroy America’s Children.”
 He also serves as the CEO of Liberty Sentinel Media and writes for diverse publications in the United States and abroad.